kubastra/Algorithms-and-data-structures-Java/README.md

 # Algorithms and Data Structures in Java

-I want to solve every technical problem there is in java!
+Trying to solve problems in java!

+The SyntaxPractice is for solving problems from HyperSkill course.